MOOSE Lab

 The Measurement, Observation, and Optimization of Software and its Evolution (MOOSE) lab is proudly part the Department of Computer and Software Engineering, Polytechnique Montréal at Université de Montréal.

-The mission of MOOSE is to help software engineers make their software systems more efficient and accurate.
-These software systems include traditional systems and emerging systems (e.g., AI-based systems and quantum-based systems).
-Three activities may contribute to the mission:
+The mission of MOOSE is to ensure the performance and reliability of intelligent software systems developed and operated with modern DevOps practices.
+These software systems include classical software systems, AI-based systems, and quantum-based systems.
+Three activities contribute to the mission:

-• Measurement: Measuring the quality (e.g., performance efficiency) of software systems through statistic estimation (e.g., using performance models) or dynamic analysis (e.g., through performance testing or benchmarking).
+Measurement: Measuring the quality (e.g., performance efficiency) of software systems through experimentation (e.g., performance testing or benchmarking) or statistical estimation (e.g., performance modeling).

-• Observation: Monitoring/Observing the runtime behaviors of software systems, including functional and non-functional behaviors (e.g., using logging/tracing).
-This can be achieved from two mutually complementary perspectives: 1) from the software development’s perspective, improving monitoring code and tools; 2) from the software operation’s perspective, improving the analytics and utilization of monitoring data.
+Observation: Monitoring the runtime behaviors of software systems, including functional and non-functional behaviors (e.g., using logging/tracing).
+This can be achieved from two mutually complementary perspectives: 1) from the software development perspective, improving monitoring code and tools; 2) from the software operations perspective, improving the analytics and utilization of monitoring data.